 User Charges: User charges are designed to generate revenues to cover operating and finance costs as well as to contribute to investment budgets.
 Revenues generated by the users should be earmarked for capital investment in the services to ensure their continuous provision and necessary extensions.
 Capital cost of connecting additional users to an infrastructure network has to be separated from the capital cost of expanding the capacity of the whole system.
 Expanding the capacity of the whole system often requires large investments which cannot be attributed to a single group of users but should be incorporated into the overall tariff structure.
 Where possible, user fees should be directly linked to the level of consumption rather than being imposed as monthly charges.
-Equity should be integrated into a user fee-financed service by offering special programs for those least able to pay, not by lowering price for all consumption regarded as basic, then rise with further discretionary usage.
+Equity should be integrated into a user fee-financed service by offering special programs for those least able to pay, not by lowering price for all consumers but through "lifeline" rates which are set below costs for a minimum level of consumption regarded as basic, then rise with further discretionary usage.